Skip to contents

 X

 An n x p numeric matrix (preferably) or a data.frame (which will be coerced internally to a matrix by the function model.matrix) containing the p >= 2 features/predictors.
+Must not contain missing (NA) values.

 y